xavierloeraflores/Disaster-Relief-Robot/writeup.md

 #### Reasoning

 The robot follows the following reasoning to achieve its goal.
-It will move forward until finds an obstacle.
-It will then change course an move in a different direction.
+It will move forward until it finds an obstacle.
+It will then change course and move in a different direction.
 While it is doing this, it will be looking for objective targets to mark them as found.

 #### Knowledge Representation

 The robot is able to represent its knowledge of the environment by utilizing its two main sensors.
-The proximity sensor represents whether there is an obstacle or an objective in the robots path.
+The proximity sensor represents whether there is an obstacle or an objective in the robot's path.
 The object detector presents whether an objective is in the robot path allowing it to mark it as found.

 #### Uncertainty